A Persistence-Driven Edit Distance for Trees with Abstract Weights

-The generality of the work opens up many possible research directions, some of which are already investigated in other works: \begin{itemize} \item we think that the properties of the editable spaces can be relaxed; however, the algorithm presented in this manuscript may need to be adapted to the properties of the chosen weight space; \item starting from the edit distance presented in this manuscript a metric for merge trees is developed and studied - also in relationship with other metrics for merge trees - in \cite{pegoraro2021geom}.
-Its stability properties are assessed in \cite{pegoraro2021functional}.
-Such properties justify the higher computational cost w.r.t. other edit distances for merge trees, which, instead, are unstable; \item the generality of the weights we consider on the edges, allows for a framework in which functions defined on different merge trees can be compared.
-See \cite{pegoraro2021metric}; \item the more general case of Reeb Graphs can be investigated algorithmically, possibly following the decomposition presented in \cite{stefanou2020tree}; \item as motivated by \Cref{rmk:comp_cost} we believe that polynomial time approximations can be obtained for computing $d_E$ between dendrograms; \item applications of data analysis with merge trees via the framework defined in this work and in \cite{pegoraro2021geom} can be found for instance in \cite{pegoraro2021functional} and \cite{cavinato2022imaging}.
-Such analyses show that interpretable statistics able to discriminate between persistence diagrams and merge trees could be very useful and could provide new topological characterization of data which is inaccessible via PDs. \end{itemize}
+The generality of the work opens up many possible research directions.
+Some of which are already studied in other works, while others still await for investigations: \begin{itemize} \item we think that the properties of the editable spaces can be relaxed; however, the algorithm presented in this manuscript may need to be adapted to the properties of the chosen weight space; \item we would like to extend this edit distance outside tree-shaped graphs, encompassing Reeb graphs \citep{reeb_2, de2016categorified} and their combinatorial approximation, namely \emph{mapper graphs} \citep{singh2007topological} are studied \citep{carriere2018statistical, carriere2018structure}, perhaps following the decomposition presented in \cite{stefanou2020tree}.
+We also mention that works on GEDs like \citep{ambauen2003graph, lerouge2016exact} could be of great help in developing such generalization; \item as motivated by \Cref{rmk:comp_cost} we believe that polynomial time approximations can be obtained for computing $d_E$ between dendrograms; \item further applications and case studies exploiting the generality of the weights we consider on the edges should be considered and explored. \end{itemize}